pay360/mobilesdk-demoapp-android/README.md

 Copy the PayPoint SDK library paypoint_sdk-x.x.x.aar into the module libs folder.

-Add the following to your module gradle build:
+Add the following to your module gradle build

 ```groovy
 repositories {